NPDebs/pre-seeds-research-101/episodes/the-research-process.md

 ---
 title: "The research process: Steps involved in conducting research"
 teaching: 10
-exercises: 2
+exercises: 9
 ---

 :::::::::::::::::::::::::::::::::::::: questions

+- What is the research process, and why is it important?

-- What are the steps in a research process?
+- What are the key phases of the research process?

+- How do the phases of the research process connect to each other?

+- Why is the research process iterative rather than strictly linear?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- List and briefly describe the five key steps in the research process.
+- Outline the major phases of the research process

+- Match research activities to their corresponding phases.

-- Identify the correct sequence of the research steps.
+- Describe the iterative nature of research

-- Briefly explain the importance of each step in the research process.
+- Develop a conceptual foundation for the rest of the course

 ::::::::::::::::::::::::::::::::::::::::::::::::

+## A Wise Researcher Once Said...

+_"Experienced researchers loop back and forth, move forward a step or two before going back in order to move ahead again, change directions, all the while anticipating stages not yet begun.
+And no matter how carefully you plan, research follows a crooked path, taking unexpected turns, sometimes up blind alleys, even looping back on itself."_
+— Wayne C. Booth (The Craft of Research)

 ## Introduction